-Having taken into consideration economic factors and physical restrictions, the District has adequate water service were not included within the existing service area boundaries.
+Areas containing parcels that would require the establishment of new pump zones to provide adequate water service were not included within the existing service area boundaries.
 These parcels were not considered economical to serve under the District's present water rate structure due to the excessive cost of operating and maintaining pump stations.
 The requirements contained herein, allows water service to be made available to parcels requiring new pump zones without creating an economic hardship on the District.